Baltemor369/LibraSync/README.md

 ## Installation

 - You need to install [python](https://www.python.org/downloads/) first.
-- Download the folder "MangaManager".
+- Download the folder "MangaManager" (currently in development).
 - open with python the file "main.py".

-Or you can download the folder "Manga_Library1.4", then launch the executable "MangaManager.exe".
+Or you can download the folder "Manga_Library1.4"(no longer be improved), then launch the executable "MangaManager.exe".

 __to download a folder on github : go [there](https://download-directory.github.io/).__